pic

 1

 The delay is inconsequential for a sequential procedure, where output takes on the values 0, 1, and 2 as the program progresses.
-However, when executed concurrently, the first iteration completes after the second iteration has finished.
+However, when executed concurrently, it determines that the first iteration completes after the second iteration has finished.
 As a result, the sequence of values for output is 0, 2, and 1.

 While the problem may seem apparent in this simple example, it can manifest in more complex and subtle ways in real-world applications.
 The core issue is that the order of execution isn't guaranteed in a multithreaded environment.
 Thus, when multiple threads modify the same shared variable, the final value depends on which thread executes last.